Hodge-Tate decomposition for non-smooth spaces: Pro- etale topology and -topology

-Furthermore, we have the following comparison result on completed pro-\'etale structure sheaves. \begin{proposition}[(pro-\'etale)-v comparison] The direct image map gives the following canonical isomorphism of sheaves on $X_\PE$:
+Furthermore, we have the following comparison result on completed pro-\'etale structure sheaves. \begin{proposition}[(pro-\'etale)-v comparison] The direct image map induces the following canonical isomorphism of sheaves on $X_\PE$: